-For many years now, the Australian Tax Office (ATO) has had the power to make directors personally liable for certain debts of the company by issuing Directors Penalty Notices.
+For many years now, the Australian Tax Office (ATO) has had the power to make directors personally liable for certain unpaid debts of the company by issuing Directors Penalty Notices.

 This has been a significant shift from the concept of limited liability of individuals associated with companies.